Welcome to DAI

 Embedded in the support structure of the Graduate School of the ArtEZ University of the Arts our precious program is, for the largest part, funded by the Dutch Ministry of Education.
-Relatively moderate tuition fees established by the Dutch Governement (especially moderate for Europeans, less so for those holding non-European passports) as well as contributions from students to our Project Fund complement our annual production budget.
-The ArtEZ University of the Arts offers a limited number of scholarships to prospective non-EU students in order "to support diversity among the student body".
+Relatively moderate tuition fees established by the Dutch Governement (especially moderate for Europeans, but to our deep regret less so for those holding non-European passports) as well as contributions from students to our Project Fund complement our annual production budget.
+The ArtEZ University of the Arts offers a very limited number of scholarships to prospective non-EU students in order "to support diversity among the student body".

 DAI aims to be able to support MORE students than those awarded with the occasional ArtEZ or Holland scholarships; too many brilliant and commendable prospective DAI students are currently barred by increasingly precarious economic and political conditions.
-We therefore warmly (WARMLY!!) welcome any private and corporate support, big or small.
-Please trust that we are fully committed to engage in productive and precise conversations with you and willing to explore all viable formats, collaborations and joint ventures.
+We therefore warmly (WARMLY!!) welcome any support, big or small.
+Please trust that we are fully committed to engage in productive and precise conversations with you and that we are willing to explore all viable formats, collaborations and joint ventures.